Built by Zeton for GSK

 As part of designing, developing and implementing a ground breaking multi-stage continuous process to API, Malcolm worked closely with the emerging technologies team (ETT) at FDA, regarding the registration and implementation of this process.
 This pre-file engagement culminated in a landmark meeting at the GSK manufacturing site where he led a 5-day pre-operational visit for members of the ETT.
 This was an important meeting to show case the new manufacturing process for FP, with an up close and personal tour of the facility and detailed explanation of the control strategy ahead of filing the dossier.

-Malcolm’s experience with regulatory agencies is not limited to FDA, he have also led engagement with and EDQM, EMA, PMDA, hosting a similar 4-day pre-operational visit at the GSK manufacturing site with the PMDA.
+Malcolm’s experience with regulatory agencies is not limited to FDA, he has also led engagement with and EDQM, EMA, PMDA, hosting a similar 4-day pre-operational visit at the GSK manufacturing site with the PMDA.

 Malcolm’s team wrote the files for FDA and EDQM for the registration of FP as a continuous process and he has also contributed to ICH Q13; guidance on continuous manufacturing.